See also

 perpendicular components to the very right of the chain.

-= GALR[p] .
-GA[\[Mu], \[Nu]] ex1
+ex1 = GALR[p] .
+GA[\[Mu], \[Nu]]

-= GALR[p] .
+ex2 = GALR[p] .
 GA[\[Mu], \[Nu]] .
-GALR[p] ex2
+GALR[p]

-Notice that when entering particular light-cone components of Dirac matrices, the standard trick for entering multiple indices does not work.
-This is because the 2nd and 3rd arguments are reserved for user-specified light-cone vectors
+work.
+This is because the 2nd and 3rd arguments are reserved for

-[mu1, myN, myNB]
+GALR[mu1, myN, myNB]

-GALR% // FCI // StandardForm
+% // FCI // StandardForm

 (*DiracGamma[LightConePerpendicularComponent[LorentzIndex[mu1], Momentum[myN], Momentum[myNB]]]*)